JosephLai241/URS/README.md

 - [Contributors](#contributors)
 - [Releases](#releases)

-# Why Both PRAW and Pushshift.io?
+# Why Are You Using Two APIs?

 I have received questions and enhancement suggestions for features that are not possible to implement with PRAW.
 One popular question that I have encountered is [if it is possible to scrape all posts in a specific Subreddit](https://github.com/JosephLai241/Universal-Reddit-Scraper/issues/13).